greenshot/greenshot/_posts/2018-12-04-dotnet-core.markdown

 Last year I started updating Greenshot so it works on and uses the most recent version of the .NET Framework.
 Using current technologies help to reduce the amount of code, get fixes a lot quicker and have new features available.
 To make this all possible I created a couple of new open source projects and moved generic parts of Greenshot in there:
 * [Dapplo.Addons](https://github.com/dapplo/Dapplo.Addons) provides an add-on framework, based on [Autofac](https://github.com/autofac/Autofac), which makes it possible to extend Greenshot
-* [Dapplo.CaliburnMicro](https://github.com/dapplo/Dapplo.CaliburnMicro) provides a composition & MVVM implementation using [CaliburnMicro](https://caliburnmicro.com/) and bases on Dapplo.Addons.
+* [Dapplo.CaliburnMicro](https://github.com/dapplo/Dapplo.CaliburnMicro) provides UI composition & MVVM implementation using [CaliburnMicro](https://caliburnmicro.com/) and bases on Dapplo.Addons.
-* [Dapplo.Config](https://github.com/dapplo/Dapplo.Config) Dapplo.Config provides the logic for handling the .ini file and also provides translations.
+* [Dapplo.Config](https://github.com/dapplo/Dapplo.Config) provides the logic for handling the .ini file and also provides translations.
 * [Dapplo.Confluence](https://github.com/dapplo/Dapplo.Confluence) provides an .NET API for accessing Atlassian Confluence
 * [Dapplo.HttpExtensions](https://github.com/dapplo/Dapplo.HttpExtensions) providing logic which is used for the cloud services like box, dropbox etc.
-* [Dapplo.Jira](https://github.com/dapplo/Dapplo.Jira) Dapplo.Jira provides an .NET API for accessing Atlassian Jira
+* [Dapplo.Jira](https://github.com/dapplo/Dapplo.Jira) provides an .NET API for accessing Atlassian Jira
 * [Dapplo.Log](https://github.com/dapplo/Dapplo.Log) provides a simple logger for applications, this was build out of necessity and I hope to be able to delete this soon!
 * [Dapplo.Windows](https://github.com/dapplo/Dapplo.Windows) provides the low level APIs for Windows (Win32), which contain the logic to locate the windows and other information which Greenshot needs.